kr55/azure-elastic-jobs-manager-docs/docs/features/manage-target.md

 permalink: /docs/features/manage-targetgroup/manage-target/
 nav_order: 14
 ---
-# Adding targets to target group
+# Adding targets to the target group
 The **Add Target** screen allows users to specify and add targets to a previously created target group.
 Targets represent databases where jobs will be executed.
 Users can choose from three target types: SqlServer, SqlElasticPool, and SqlDatabase.

 ## Steps to Add a New Target